dmcgowan/distribution-spec/spec.md

 1. Registries MUST include preexisting image manifests that are listed in an image index tagged with the [referrers tag schema](#referrers-tag-schema) and have a valid `subject` field in the referrers API response.
 1. Registries MAY include all preexisting image manifests with a `subject` field in the referrers API response.
-1. After the referrers API is enabled, Registries MUST include all newly pushed image manifests with a valid `subject` field in the referrers API response.
+1. After the referrers API is enabled, Registries MUST include all newly pushed image manifests with a valid `subject` field in the referrers API response if the referrers response is not immutable.

 ### API